ScriptedSnark/GSChaos/README.md

 Special thanks to:
 - zolika1351 for his great, inspiring Chaos mods
-- anewnick (a.k.a codque) for designing HUDs
+- anewnick (a.k.a codque) for designing HUDs and banner
 - SmileyAG for provided help about some aspects of hooking
 - BlueNightHawk for late precache system
 - suXinjke for [Half-Payne](https://github.com/suXinjke/HalfPayne)